 Samuel L. Jackson has been one of Hollywood's biggest stars for decades, appearing in blockbuster hits as well as critical darlings that have garnered awards attention.
 But just how well do you know him?

-Jackson is ranked as the all-time highest-grossing box office star with a total of his movies grossing $5.1 billion.
-His most commercially successful movies include the "Avengers" franchise, the 1996 crime drama "A Time To Kill," the original "Incredibles" movie from 2004, and the 2012 Quentin Tarantino film "Django Unchained."
+Jackson is ranked as the all-time highest-grossing box office star with a total of his movies grossing $10.1 billion domestically as of June 2021.
+His most commercially successful movies include the "Avengers" franchise, the 1996 crime drama "A Time to Kill," the original "Incredibles" movie from 2004, and the 2012 Quentin Tarantino film "Django Unchained."

 Chicago Urban League Records

 Jackson described himself as a "hard taskmaster for some directors” in a 2017 interview with The New York Times.
-He said that he refuses to do extra takes and that the ability to golf twice a week is written into all of his contracts.
+He said that he refuses to do extra takes and that he includes a special requirement in virtually all his contracts: the ability to golf twice a week.